kgdunn/pid-book/design-analysis-experiments/design-analysis-experiments.rst

 .. index::
 	pair: usage examples; experiments

-Here follow some questions you can answer, and ideas you can use, after you have finished studying this chapter.
-Consider these scenarios:
+After you complete this chapter, you will be able to answer questions such as those presented in these scenarios:

-	- *Colleague*: We have this list of 8 plausible factors that affect the polymer melt index (the outcome).
+	- *Colleague*: We have this list of eight plausible factors that affect the polymer melt index (the outcome).
 How do we narrow down the list to a more manageable size and rank their effect on melt index?
- 	- *You*: Our initial screening experiments reduced the list down to 3 factors of interest.
-Now how do we perform the rest of the experiments?
+ 	- *You*: Our initial screening experiments reduced the list down to three factors of interest.
+Now, how do we perform the rest of the experiments?
  	- *Manager*: Two years ago someone collected these experimental data for the effectiveness of a new chemical to treat water.
 What interesting results do you see in this data, and where should we operate the system to achieve water quality that meets the required standards?
-	- *Colleague*: The current production settings for our food product gives us good shelf-life, but the energy used is high.
-How can we locate other settings (factors) that give long shelf-life but reduce the energy consumed?
+	- *Colleague*: The current production settings for our food product gives us good shelf life, but the energy used is high.
+How can we determine other settings (factors) that give long shelf life but reduce the energy consumed?
 	- *Colleague*: We would like to run experiments by varying temperature and pressure, but operating at both high temperature and pressure is unsafe.
 How do we plan such an experiment?

 ..
 TODO: add more questions/answers here